Pirionga Clydesdales

 It was Queen Elizabeth II who greatly assisted in the saving of the breed when she purchased the stallion Mulgrave Supreme which increased their popularity.
 She was appointed the Patron of the Cleveland Bay.

 Through careful matchmaking and by breeding every available horse the breed has managed to recover while mitigating the inbreeding coefficient of the tight gene pool that remained.
-II 11IIII

 Global History

-USES FOR CLEVELAND BAY
+USES FOR CLYDESDALE

 5000